analogjs/analog/apps/docs-app/docs/features/server/static-site-generation.md

 # Building Static Sites

 Analog supports Static Site Generation when building for deployment.
+This includes prerendering provided routes to static HTML files along with the client-side application.

+## Static Site Generation

-To prerender pages, enable SSR, and use the `prerender` property to configure routes to be rendered at build time.
+To prerender pages, use the `prerender` property to configure routes to be rendered at build time.
 The routes to be prerendered can be provided asynchronously also.

-This also produces a server build for your application.

 ```ts
 import { defineConfig } from 'vite';